wushian/Roslynator/docs/cli/analyze-command.md

 * analyzer assembly
 * directory that should be searched recursively for analyzer assemblies

-**`--batch-size`**

-Defines maximum number of diagnostics that can be fixed in one batch.

 **`--culture`**

 Defines culture that should be used to display diagnostic message.

-**`--format`**
+**`--execution-time`**

-Indicates whether each document should be formatted.
+Indicates whether to measure execution time of each analyzer.

 **`--ignore-analyzer-references`**

 Indicates whether Roslynator should ignore analyzers that are referenced in projects.

-**`--ignore-compiler-errors`**

-Indicates whether fixing should continue even if compilation has errors.

-**`--ignored-compiler-diagnostics`**

-Defines compiler diagnostic identifiers that should be ignored even if `--ignore-compiler-errors` is not set.
+**`--ignore-compiler-diagnostics`**

+Indicates whether to display compiler diagnostics.

 **`--ignored-diagnostics`**

-Defines diagnostic identifiers that should not be fixed.
+Defines diagnostic identifiers that should not be reported.

 **`--ignored-projects`**

-Defines projects that should not be fixed.
+Defines projects that should not be analyzed.

 **`--language`** {csharp|vb}